 Much of project monitoring is focused on quantitative metrics such as activity status, budget spend, and burn rate, but equal focus needs to be given to qualitative metrics.
 One key metric is the happiness of the project team: after all, it’s the people on the ground who really know what’s going on: if they don’t believe in the projects or are disengaged with it, you probably want to know!

 As team members comments on tasks, Sharktower can interpret the text within the comments boxes as an indicator of how a team member is feeling.
-The software uses natural language processing to create a team sentiment score that reflects team morale and provides an indicator to help project managers know where to look for potential issues.
+The software uses natural language processing to create a score that reflects team morale and provides an indicator to help project managers know where to look for potential issues.

 Measurement and reporting